 Before an action:

 Through our Know Your Rights (KYR) Training program, the MDC in partnership with volunteer criminal defense attorneys conducts trainings for protestors, organizers, and movement partners to inform them of their constitutional rights when protesting and provide information on important legal consequences to be aware of before, during, and after an action.
-To request a KYR training for your organization please email Krithika@nlg-la.org with the subject line: “Requesting a KYR Training.”
-If you are a criminal defense attorney working in the Los Angeles area with experience defending protest cases and are interested in volunteering with the MDC to provide KYR trainings, please fill out the following form: https://forms.gle/6UWTGXDeaqthZ5zk9
+To request a KYR training for your organization please fill out this form.
+If you are a criminal defense attorney working in the Los Angeles area with experience defending protest cases and are interested in volunteering with the MDC, please fill out the following form: https://fors.gle/6UWTGXDeaqthZ5zk9

 During an action: